Matty-El/urban-attiva/README.md

 #### Data Input Validation

+Django-allauth is utilised for all authentication, registration, account management functionality.

-Data validation is incorporated on all data input fields with the following validation applied to:
+Data validation is on custom forms is incorporated on all data input fields with the following validation applied to:

-Join Us Form:
+Product management form:

 -   Username validated to ensure that it is of length 5 - 15 characters and consists only of numbers and letters.
 The username is also checked to ensure it does not already exist in the database and a user is notified via a flash message if this is the case.
 -   First name and last name fields cannot begin with a space, with a required length between 2 - 20 and letters.
 -   Email address field is validated to ensure a valid email address in the correct format is entered.
 -   Password is validated to ensure it is between 8 - 15 characters and contains at least one number and one capital and one lowercase letter.

-Add Route / Edit Route Form:
+Blog management form:

 -   Category, difficulty and country are dropdown fields with data populated from the database.
 -   Route name is validated to ensure it cannot start with a blank space and must consist only of letters with no special characters.